Skip to main content Skip to main navigation Skip to footer content

 California Climate Action Corps

-The California Climate Action Corps (CCAC) Fellowship is a state-funded program to develop a new generation of leaders to fight the effects of climate change.
-The program employs people to serve their communities for 11-month terms in the areas of urban greening, organic waste diversion, wildfire resiliency, and climate education.
-Fresno State CCAC Fellows primarily serve on projects related to recovering edible food for students, creating and maintaining native garden plots, diverting organic waste from landfills for on-site composting, and climate change education.
+The California Climate Action Corps (CCAC) Fellowship is a state-wide workforce development program created to develop the next generation of leaders to fight the effects of climate change.
+The program employs people to serve their communities for 4 or 11-month terms in the areas of urban greening, organic waste diversion, wildfire resiliency, and climate education.
+This program allows Fresno State to have a direct impact on our students and surrounding community by providing tangible solutions to fight climate change as well as restore our local community's relationship with the environment.
+Since Fall 2023, CCAC Fellows at Fresno State primarily serve on projects related to recovering edible food for students; creating and maintaining native garden plots; diverting organic waste from landfills for on-site composting; and climate change outreach and education.
+In addition to the statistics shown above, CCAC Fellows at Fresno State have also collectively planted 103 trees; 1,472 California native plants; and engaged over 3,359 people throughout Fresno County.

 Fellowship Details